kroostille/design-resources/README.md

 ###### Typography

+- [icons8](https://icons8.com/fonts/open-sans/helvetica): To see typographies that match together.
+- [Fontpair](http://fontpair.co): Beautiful Google Font combinations and pairs.
 - [Google Web Fonts](http://fonts.google.com): Offering an intuitive and robust directory of open source designer web fonts.
 - [Font Face Ninja Browser Extension](http://fontface.ninja/): You’re browsing a website and you want to find the name of a font?
 Here comes the ninja!
-- [Fontpair](http://fontpair.co): Beautiful Google Font combinations and pairs.
 - [Type Anything](https://typeanything.io/): Create great font combinations.
 - [Type Scale](http://type-scale.com/): Preview and choose the right type scale for your project.
 - [WhatTheFont](https://www.myfonts.com/WhatTheFont/): Seen a font in an image and want to know what it is?
 WhatTheFont will find the closest match.